sindresorhus/tsconfig/readme.md

 }
 ```

-When you are targeting a higher version of NodeJS check the relevant ECMA Version and add it as `target`:
+When you are targeting a higher version of Node.js, check the relevant ECMAScript version and add it as `target`:

 ```json
 {